wp-plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 **Features**

-* Add interest groups and new fields to forms directly from the dashboard without ever leaving your site (*new*)
+* Add interest groups and new fields to forms directly from the dashboard without leaving your site (*new*)
 * Error log for diagnosing user issues (*new*)
 * All new No-Captcha Re-Captcha in place (*new*)
 * Design your own sign up form templates